 Information you provide when completing online contact form or registering for our free guides and seminars.
 We use links throughout our site to provide you with the opportunity to contact us to ask questions, request information and materials, register or sign up for guides or seminars, or provide comments and suggestions.
 You may also be offered the opportunity to have one of our representatives contact you personally to provide additional information about our products or services.
 To do so, we may request contact information from you, such as your name, email address and telephone number, to help us satisfy your request.

-5. How do we use your personal data and what lawful basis do we use to process it?
+5. How do we use your personal data

 Under the GDPR, we must always have a lawful basis for processing personal data.
 Your personal data may be used for one of the following purposes: